 Green upgrades: Three financial incentives for taxpayers looking to make energy-efficient improvements

-Tax breaks, special financing, and private-sector programs can help individuals and businesses make the switch
+Tax breaks, special financing, and private-sector programs can help individuals and businesses make the switch to greener updates

 Home, sweet, shipping container.

 The tiny-house movement that emphasizes simple living in downsized spaces has helped lead to more residential and commercial development using shipping containers.
 Washington, DC, and Phoenix have shipping container apartment complexes, and developers in San Antonio recently completed construction of a seven-unit container apartment complex in the desert-like area of South Texas.